belle2/basf2/online_book/prerequisites/bash.rst

 .. warning::

-    You cannot have any spaces between the name, the equal sign, and the value
+    You cannot have any spaces between the name, the equal sign, and the value.

 This can be very helpful when writing scripts as you can assign repeated values or command line arguments to readable names.
-Now the values of these variables are "local" to the current shell: If you run a program it will not see variables defined in this way.
+Now the values of these variables are "local" to the current shell: if you run a program it will not see variables defined in this way.

 .. admonition:: Exercise
     :class: exercise stacked

     Run the two lines above.
-Then write a shell script to just print the name of the variable ``$myvariable``
+Then write a shell script to just print the name of the variable ``$myvariable``.

 .. admonition:: Solution
     :class: toggle solution

-    Create a file ``print_myvariable.sh`` that just contains
+    Create a file ``print_myvariable.sh`` that just contains one line:

     .. code-block:: bash